justinchoi001/liferay-learn-0/commerce/user-guide/customers/account-management/account-roles/README.md

 * **Order Manager**: Order Managers have all the permissions of buyers, and can also manage, delete and approve orders.

-These roles, out of the box, can be utilized to enable a workflow on your site such that Account Administrators assign the roles, Buyers create orders, and Order Managers approve them.
+These roles can be used to enable a full purchasing workflow on your site.
 Roles may be created and customized as needed to achieve a workflow that meets specific business needs.
 For more information see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions) for more information.

 ## Seller-side Account Management Roles